 Simply spit in a tube, they extract some DNA and send you back a report telling you where your long-ago ancestors came from.

 I have to say it's quite a trip, I found out I was like 1% Mongolian, which I NEVER expected.

 Acupuncture is an ancient art that is both relaxing and therapeutic.
 I've personally used it to prevent allergies, help induce labor (2 times!), ease acute back pain, reduce the time of colds and flus, get more energy, balance out an abnormal menstrual cycle, and get amazing relaxation.
 If you are in Boulder, CO, I love Maren Cahill of Well Woman Acupuncture.

 A cutting board is a great gift for the home cook.
 I don't think one can have too many of these.

 Seriously, relaxation at its best.

 For your fermenting gift recipient, this vessel allows you to make a huge batch of sauerkraut, kimchi or whatever you want to ferment.

 The Instant Pot really lives up to all the hype.
 It's a pretty amazing appliance that helps you cook SUPER flavorful food in so much less time.
 The newest model is the Instant Pot Ultra.

 KIDS COOK REAL FOOD COURSE

 If your recipient needs a bit of a proverbial “kick in the butt” to get moving, these activity trackers are great.
 Keeping you accountable for the number of steps you take each day and gently reminding you when you've been still for too long, they seem to be able to keep you in line even when you want to slack off.
 Sometimes something this simple is all you need to remind you to get up and get moving.
-I have an Apple watch that I love and my son has a Fitbit that he loves, so I don't think you can go wrong.
+I have an Apple watch that I LOOOOVE and I know many who love their Fitbits so I don't think you can go wrong.